-If you're planning to bring alcohol, tobacco or souvenirs into the UK, make sure you're familiar with the UK's customs laws.
+If you're planning to bring alcohol, tobacco or souvenirs into the UK, the following traveller information can familiarise you with the British customs laws.

 The rules make a distinction between goods bought in the European Union (EU) and goods bought outside the EU.
 Visit the HM Revenue and Customs website for full details and customs allowances.

 If you are travelling to the UK from the EU, you can bring an unlimited amount of most goods for your own use without paying tax or duty.
-Check the HMRC web page on customs allowances from the EU before you travel, as some rules do apply.
+Check the HMRC web page on customs allowances from the EU before you travel, as some rules do apply to tax-free goods.